 * If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.
 However, there may still be other documents you need to submit!
 See the link below.

-In addition to the documents mentioned under Step 2, you must also submit a statement of purpose and two letters of recommendation when you apply to this programme.
-Instructions for the letters of recommendation can be found on the Centre for Languages and Literature website.
+In addition to the documents mentioned under Step 2, you must also submit a statement of purpose and two letters of recommendation when you apply for this programme.

 Full programme/course tuition fee: SEK 220 000